Yes, Your Child Should Run their IEP Meeting

 There are many reasons you want your child to attend the IEP meeting.
-IDEA requires that they be invited beginning at age 14.
+IDEA requires that they are invited beginning at age 14.
 However, I believe that as early as possible, to the maximum extent possible, they should participate in the meeting.
 It might just be a quick hello at the beginning of the meeting, but it helps the team remain child-focused.
 After all, the meeting is about the child and helps shape their future.

 Reasons why your child should attend their IEP meeting